Babhruvahana: Ashvamedha and later life

 In the Ashvamedhika Parva (Book 14.78–82), Babhruvahana features prominently during Arjuna's Ashvamedha campaign, where Arjuna follows a sacrificial horse to assert his elder brother Yudhishthira's sovereignty after the Kurukshetra war.
 When Arjuna arrives in Babhruvahana's capital, now known as Manipura, Babhruvahana—in the company of scholars—initially greets his father respectfully.
 However, Arjuna is horrified by his son's lack of warrior spirit and provokes him to fight, accusing him of neglecting his kshatriyadharma (warrior duty) and behaving “like a woman”.

 Ulupi, a princess of mythical Naga clan and Babhruvahana's stepmother, appears and urges Babhruvahana to seize the sacrificial horse and engage Arjuna in combat.
 In the ensuing battle, Babhruvahana strikes Arjuna with arrows, hitting him in the shoulder and chest.
-Arjuna falls dead, and Babhruvahana faints from the shock of his apparent parricide.
+Arjuna falls dead, and Babhruvahana faints from the shock of his apparent patricide.
 Chitrangada, witnessing the scene, mourns Arjuna and blames Ulupi, accusing her of being a neglectful wife.
 Chitrangada vows to fast to death unless Arjuna is revived, and Babhruvahana joins her in this vow.
 Ulupi retrieves the Mritasanjivani stone (a divine gem of revival, also referred to as samjivanam manim or manir divyah) from the Naga realm and instructs Babhruvahana to place it on Arjuna's chest.
 Accompanied by auspicious cosmic signs, Arjuna revives and embraces Babhruvahana.

 Ulupi reveals that her actions were not out of malice but a calculated move to save Arjuna from a divine curse.
 She explains that Arjuna had committed a war-crime by unjustly slaying his revered grandfather, Bhishma.
 For this, the Vasus (a class of deities) were going to curse him, with the approval of Ganga (Bhishma's mother).
 Ulupi's father, Kauravya, petitioned the Vasus, who agreed to commute the curse: Arjuna's guilt would be cleared if his son were to kill him, effectively repaying the debt for killing his own grandfather.
 Ulupi's urging of the combat was thus a selfless act intended to purge Arjuna of his sin.

 Following the revival, Babhruvahana invites Arjuna to stay in Manipura, but Arjuna continues his Ashvamedha journey.
 Later, Babhruvahana, Chitrangada, and Ulupi travel together to Yudhisthira's capital, Hastinapura, for the festival.
 Upon arriving, Krishna presents Babhruvahana with a chariot drawn by divine horses.
 While Babhruvahana returns to rule Manipura, Chitrangada and Ulupi join the Hastinapura household, ultimately returning to their natal families only when the Pandavas embark on their final journey decades later.